-We are a Church of England Primary School that admits pupils from age 4 to 11.
+We are a Church of England Primary School who admits pupils from age 4 to 11.
 We are a voluntary controlled school.

 We are an inclusive school.
 This means we provide for children with all types of special educational needs, including disabilities.
-If you would like a place for a child who has a statement or Education Health and Care plan, please contact your Assessment and Planning Officer at East Sussex County Council.
-If you would like a place for any other child with special educational needs, you should apply as normal and your application will be considered in the same way as applications from children without special educational needs.
+If you want a place for a child who has a statement or Education Health and Care plan, contact your Assessment and Planning Officer at East Sussex County Council.
+If you want a place for any other child with special educational needs, you should apply as normal and your application will be considered in the same way as applications from children without special educational needs.